In association with

 • Do we need information for an economic evaluation?
 Financial data on expected health benefits and costs and benefits

-Consider using a mixture of methods i.e. collecting both numerical (quantitative) and narrative (qualitative) data as this will strengthen your evaluation and help you to triangulate your findings.
+Consider using a mixture of methods, collecting both numerical (quantitative) and narrative (qualitative) data, as this will strengthen your evaluation and help you to triangulate your findings.
 This might mean using existing data (routine or secondary data) or it may be necessary to collect new data (primary data).
-This might also include using multiple methods – can you utilise clinical audit data for example?
+This might also include using multiple methods – can you use clinical audit data for example?

-For further advice and guidance on planning an economic evaluation visit the Evaluation Toolkit Economic Evaluation pages
+For further advice and guidance on planning an economic evaluation visit the economic evaluation guide.

-It is important that all the resources needed to undertake the evaluation are identified and estimated at the outset and costed into your business cases and plans.
-It is very easy to under estimate the cost of an evaluation and there is very little specific external funding available for conducting [service] evaluations.
+It’s important that all the resources needed to undertake the evaluation are identified and estimated at the outset and costed into your business cases and plans.
+It’s very easy to underestimate the cost of an evaluation and there is very little specific external funding available for conducting service evaluations.

 The level of resources you need will depend on the purpose of the evaluation.
-For example, if the purpose of your evaluation is to improve your services/product then an evaluation conducted internally (self-evaluation) using existing project resources would probably be sufficient.
-If, however you want to demonstrate your service/product has had an impact or is cost-effective you may need to consider an independent evaluation using more robust evaluation approaches
+For example, if the purpose of your evaluation is to improve your services or product then an evaluation conducted internally (self-evaluation) using existing project resources would probably be sufficient.
+If you want to demonstrate your service or product has had an impact or is cost-effective you may need to consider an independent evaluation using more robust approaches.

-If you are going to budget for some externally funded support, think about what you need that support for.
+If you’re going to budget for some externally funded support, think about what you need that support for.
 This might be for the whole evaluation or just for specific elements such as collecting some of the data or for analysing data.
-The cost for external support will depend on the organisation that is providing the resources, for example, universities will charge different rates to independent organisations.
+The cost for external support will depend on the organisation that’s providing the resources.
+For example, universities will charge different rates to independent organisations.